 1. Time to Fill

 For this report, Workable defines “Time to Fill” as the number of days from when a new job is opened to when that job opening is filled.
-It’s important to understand that definition: jobs that remain open are not included in this graph as they don’t yet have an “end date”.
-Only the jobs that are filled will be included here.
+It’s important to understand that definition: jobs that are still open as of the end of December are not included in this graph as they don’t yet have an “end date”.
+Only the jobs that are filled are included here.

 Got that?
 Good.
-Let’s have a look at TTF based on jobs that have been filled from the start of 2020 through to the end of July 2022:
+Let’s have a look at the monthly TTF trend throughout 2022 against the average of 2019, based on jobs that have been filled:

 2. Total Job Openings